Career Development During the Holidays Series: The Reflective Phase

 2. Where did I meet the targets I set for myself and where did I fall short?

-3. What behaviors helped me to succeed?
-What behaviors caused me to fail?
+3. What behaviours helped me to succeed?
+What behaviours caused me to fail?

 4. What did I learn?